Mya Tun Oo: Military career

+Political career

+Mya Tun Oo ran and was elected as the Union Solidarity and Development Party candidate for Pyithu Hluttaw in Pyinoolwin Township, Mandalay Region, in the 2025–26 Myanmar general election, considered a sham process by independent observers.

 Sanctions

 The U.S. Department of the Treasury has imposed sanctions on Mya Tun Oo since 11 February 2021, pursuant to Executive Order 14014, in response to the Burmese military's coup against the democratically elected civilian government of Burma.
 The US sanctions include a freezing of any assets in the US and a ban on transactions with US individuals.

 The Government of Canada has also imposed sanctions on him since 18 February 2021, pursuant to Special Economic Measures Act and Special Economic Measures (Burma) Regulations, in response to the gravity of the human rights and humanitarian situation in Myanmar (formerly Burma).
 Canadian sanctions include freezing potential assets in Canada and a ban on transactions with Canadian individuals.

 HM Treasury and the Foreign, Commonwealth and Development Office of United Kingdom have also imposed sanctions on him since 18 February 2021, for his responsibility for serious human rights violations in Burma.
 The UK sanctions include freezing potential assets held in the UK and a ban on traveling or transiting to the UK.

 Furthermore, the Council of the European Union has imposed sanctions on him since 22 March 2021, pursuant to Council Regulation (EU) 2021/479 and Council Implementing Regulation (EU) 2021/480 which amended Council Regulation (EU) No 401/2013, for his responsibility for the military coup and the subsequent military and police repression against peaceful demonstrators.
 The EU sanctions include freezing of assets under member countries of the EU and ban on traveling or transiting to the countries.